Division of Certified Public Accounting

-There are 2 ways for you to check the status of your application:
+There are 2 ways to check the status of an your application:

 4. How do I update my application information?

-While the application is being processed, you can fax or mail in any changes or corrections that need to be made on your application.
-However, if it is an examination application and we have finished processing in our department, you must also notify NASBA.
+While the application is being processed, you can fax to 352-333-2505, mail to Department of Business and Professional Regulation 1940 North Monroe Street Tallahassee Florida 32399, or email to firstname.lastname@example.org in any changes or corrections that need to be made on your application.
+However, if it is an examination application and we have finished processing it in our department, you must also notify NASBA.
 Please call 1-800-CPA-EXAM for assistance if this is the case.

-5. I sent too much money on my last request.
-How do I get a refund?
+5. I overpaid.
+How do I request a refund?

 6. I have a question(s) regarding legal, ethical, or internal business practice.
 How do I get advise/counsel on these matters?